+Before beginning your search for a new vehicle, its important to ask yourself, “How much car can I afford to buy?”
+While paying cash for your vehicle is optimal, you may find yourself in a position where you need to get a car loan.
 Experts suggest that you should not allocate more than 20% of your take-home pay towards monthly auto payments.
-The down payment, interest rate, and term of your loan will also determine how much you can afford to buy.
-Use this calculator to help determine how much you might be able to spend on an automobile.
+The down payment, interest rate, and term of your loan will also determine how much car you can afford to buy.
+Use this calculator to learn what car you can afford.

 How Much Should I Pay a Month for a Car?